topas-editor extension

 TOPAS_Durham "Neutron tof", "Single crystal", "PDF fitting", "Indexing"

 These folders let you access pre-written templates for different types of fitting.
-The files are read from the templates folder in your main topas folder.
-You can download tempates from the "Prewritten Templates" folder.
+The files are read from the templates folder in your main TOPAS directory.
+You can also download templates via the "Prewritten Templates" menu if you don't have them.
 Once a file has been selected you have to save it as an appropriate name in a folder of your choosing (not the templates folder).
 You then have to remove any text following arrow (->) signs, which will be coloured purple by default.

 TOPAS_Durham "Prewritten templates"